TMD is not associated with dental occlusion?

 Outcome: Measure of association between occlusal features and TMD.

 They carried out an electronic search for the papers.
 Two authors reviewed the papers independently.
-Finally, they carried out a quality assessment of the papers using the Newcastle-Ottowa scale for case control studies.
+Finally, they conducted a quality assessment of the papers using the Newcastle-Ottowa scale for case-control studies.

 What did they find?